rapidsai/raft/README.md

 )
 ```

+### Source

 The [Build](BUILD.md) instructions contain more details on building RAFT from source and including it in downstream projects.
-You can also find a more comprehensive version of the above code snippet the [Building RAFT C++ from source](BUILD.md#build_cxx_source) guide.
+You can also find a more comprehensive version of the above CPM code snippet the [Building RAFT C++ from source](BUILD.md#build_cxx_source) guide.

 ## Folder Structure and Contents